ufal/npfl129/exam/questions.md

 - Explain the relationship between the sigmoid function and softmax.
 [5]

-- Show that the softmax functio is invariant towards constant shift.
+- Show that the softmax function is invariant towards constant shift.
 [5]

 - Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas (i.e., formulas you would to code it in `numpy`) of the loss function and its gradient.
 [20]